Rivoli Ballroom: Venue usage

-It has found favour with pop video producers and style shoots – Tina Turner's "Private Dancer" video was shot there and rock band Oasis, pop group S Club 7, singers Charlotte Church and Martine McCutcheon, fashion model Kate Moss are some glitterati to make use of the venue for shoots.
-It is probably most famously remembered for its use in the 1983 Elton John video for the song "I Guess That's Why They Call It The Blues".
+It has found favour with pop video producers and style shoots – Tina Turner's 1984 "Private Dancer" video was shot there and rock band Oasis (2005), pop group S Club 7, singers Charlotte Church and Martine McCutcheon, fashion model Kate Moss are some glitterati to make use of the venue for shoots.
+It was used in the 1983 Elton John video for the song "I Guess That's Why They Call It the Blues".

-Live music plays a part at the Rivoli regularly.
-Indie rock band The White Stripes played a gig there on 12 June 2007.
-Florence + the Machine played a live show there on 7 July 2009, which appears on the DVD packaged with the special edition box set of Lungs, and returned there on 8 November 2012 for a Radio 2 Live In Concert broadcast.
-On 30 April 2014, Damon Albarn performed with his touring band The Heavy Seas, with a guest appearance by Kano.
-It is, however, more usual to find jive, rock and roll and swing bands making use of the ballroom.

-Television host Justin Lee Collins also filmed his chat-show series Good Times there in March 2010.
-On 27 October 2010, Kings Of Leon performed a set for BBC Radio 1.
 The music video released for Lana Del Rey's promotional single, "Burning Desire", was filmed at the Rivoli Ballroom by Ridley Scott in 2013.

 The Rivoli Ballroom has been a location for some films.
 In 2014, the ballroom was used for a flashback sequence shot in the 1940s for the superhero film Avengers: Age of Ultron.
-Some scenes of the 2016 film The Infiltrator were shot here.